 - Focus on any skills that help you learn quickly such as problem-solving or critical thinking.

-Answer this question in a positive way to show enthusiasm for the challenges of the position.
-If possible, ask about the demands of the job in return.
+Answer in a positive way to show enthusiasm for the position's challenges, and aim to ask about the demands of the job in return.

 Mistakes You Should Avoid